thoughtram/es6-babel-browserify-boilerplate/README.md

-## ES6 6to5 Browserify Boilerplate
+## ES6 Babel Browserify Boilerplate

 This is an boilerplate repo to make it easy to experiment with [ES6].
-It's inspired by [es6-browserify-boilerplate](https://github.com/thoughtram/es6-browserify-boilerplate) but uses 6to5 for transpilation which does not depend on any runtime.
+It's inspired by [es6-browserify-boilerplate](https://github.com/thoughtram/es6-browserify-boilerplate) but uses babel (formerly 6to5) for transpilation which does not depend on any runtime.

 ### Initial setup